ryanwilsond/belte/docs/Principles.md

 ### Functionality

-Belte focusses on functionality as the first goal.
-This is one of the reasons that the syntax and design of the language were the first todo.
-Not biassed by industry standards, ease of implementation, or something similar.
-This language aims to fix issues with programming languages, added a unique spin on a c-style language.
-It aims to be intuitive like Python, robust like C#, high performance like C++, and able to be applicable to most situations.
+Belte focuses on functionality as the first goal.
+This is one of the reasons that the syntax and design of the language were the first todos.
+Not biased by industry standards, ease of implementation, or something similar.
+This language aims to fix issues with programming languages, and added a unique spin on a c-style language.
+It aims to be intuitive like Python, robust like C#, high-performance like C++, and able to apply to most situations.

 ### Consistency